COMP122/comp122-f24/administrative/notes_08_28.md

 # COMP122 Lecture Notes: August 28, 2024

 ## Announcements
-   1. No class on Monday September 4, 2024
+   1. No class on Monday September 2, 2024

 ## Today's Agenda
    1. Pickup where were left off
+      - but first, some shell priming
    1. SSH : Walk through of github authentication
    1. Git
    1. Walk through of the assignments